uwnrg/minotaur-cpp/CONTRIBUTING.md

 ### Never Put `using` in a Header File

-Headers are copy-pasted with the `#include` directive so includes a header with `using` will pollute the namespace.
+Headers are copy-pasted with the `#include` directive so including a header with `using` will pollute the namespace.

 ### Always Put Include Guards in Headers